 Being outraged about murder by cops and being outraged about black carnage in the black community are not mutually exclusive.
 No purpose is served in trying to compare atrocities.
 All atrocities are atrocities and all atrocities should be denounced and stopped.
 The orphan, the widow, the grieving parent doesn’t care whether the killer wears a uniform or sneakers.
 Their pain has no limits.

-It is long past the time to walk and chew gum at the same time and confront both ddeof these horrific realities every day.
+It is long past the time for us to walk and chew gum at the same time and confront both ddeof these horrific realities every day.